wkan17012021/Portfolio/README.md

 > And a hundred percent reason to remember the name

 'Fort Minor - 2005 - The Rising Tied'
-# My Developer Portfolio 🖼️

-The above lyrics basically encapsulates how I feel about development.
+These lyrics describe how I feel about learning development post-pandemic.
 Here's my GitHub Repo of iterations on my personal portfolio.

 ## Changelog